 Location and site selection decisions must be carefully made since they have long-term effects on oil the cost of operations.
 A good location and site are important for the success of any small business.
 Most small businesses do not have enough resources to engage in extensive marketing to attract customers outside their immediate locality.
 Furthermore, changing a location and site after the facilities have been installed can be very expensive.
 Apart from the cost of acquiring a new site, existing facilities would have to be dismantled, moved and re-installed in the new site.
-Not only would some equipment be damaged, some customers who are used to the existing location might be lost in the process.
+Not only would some equipment be damaged, but some customers who are used to the existing location might also be lost in the process.

 Capacity planning is an important area where decisions have to be carefully considered because excess capacity ties down scarce resources, increases overhead costs and reduces profitability.
 It is the highest output that a business enterprise can produce with the facilities (buildings, plant, equipment and manpower input) available to it.

 Generally, these production facilities cannot be expanded in the short-run.
 In the case of small businesses, in particular, the expansion of facilities is difficult because of the limited resources available to them.
 Similarly, inadequate capacity results in crowded facilities, poor product and service quality, inability to meet the demand of customers and loss of sales.
-Capacity should, therefore, be planned such that within the first three years or so, the business enterprise is able to satisfy the demand of its customers with the existing facilities.
+Capacity should, therefore, be planned such that within the first three years or so, the business enterprise can satisfy the demand of its customers with the existing facilities.

-In capacity planning, these questions needed to be asked and answered in different areas:
+Incapacity planning, these questions needed to be asked and answered in different areas:

 Decisions in these areas determine the capacity of the business enterprise to meet its expected sales.

-Design is the conceptual process which generates the noticeable features of a product or service that are meant to satisfy some functional, quality and aesthetic requirements of individuals groups or organizations.
+Design is the conceptual process that generates the noticeable features of a product or service that are meant to satisfy some functional, quality and aesthetic requirements of individuals groups or organizations.
 The design has to do with translating the expectations of customers into the physical attributes of a product or service.